The Truth About Mindfulness

 This Site Is Pretty Simple.
 Just Follow The Flow.
 This Is How I Use Mindfulness.
 It Works for Me, So I’m Hoping That This Can Help You As Well.

 60 Minutes Just Did a Great Segment on Mindfulness.
-Here’s a part that didn’t air:
+Here’s a part that didn’t air with some extended footage:

 First things first.
 Mindfulness is not the hype you’re seeing lately all over the media, barring this new segment on 60 minutes which I really liked.
 It’s not some quick-fix solution to all of life’s problems.
 While it’s scientifically proven to have beneficial effects, it’s not like a fad diet or magic pill that you take once and change your life forever.